Saturday, March 18, 2023

 Bayocean: Atlantis of Oregon Published

-As I say in BAO's introduction and its table of contents and index attest to, Bayocean's history would be more interesting than that of most small towns even if it still existed.
-That it doesn't is why telling it matters, now more than ever, while some of those who lived through its destruction are still alive.
+I regret the passing of several Bayocean alumni before they could read BAO and see my acknowledgement of their contributions.
+As I say in its introduction, Bayocean's history would be more interesting than most small towns even if it still existed; that it doesn't is why telling it matters, now more than ever, while some of those who experienced its destruction are still alive.